ETS-PoliTO/esp32-sniffer/README.md

 - Configurations

-	It contains different values like:
+	It contains different variables like:

 	- ESP32_ID: ID of the ESP32
 	- WIFI_SSID: SSID of WiFi (network name)